-Option Detail Alternative ways to open the 'Generate Documentation' dialog Use one of these methods: Click on a Package, then select the 'Publish > Documentation > Document > Generate Documentation' ribbon option Right-click on the Package and select the 'Documentation Generate Documentation' option In a diagram, right-click on a specific element and select the 'Generate Documentation' menu option In the Specification Manager, click on the 'Reporting' icon drop-down arrow and select the 'Generate Documentation (RTF/PDF/DOCX)' option In the Diagram List, Package Browser or Model Search, select one or more items, right-click and select either 'Documentation Generate Documentation for each selected Item' or 'Documentation Generate Documentation for selected Items' Generate report on elements from Package Browser or Model Search When you select to create a report from the Diagram List, Package Browser or Model Search tools, you can generate an element-level report rather than a Package-level report, and you have additional flexibility in selecting: • The type of element to report on • The specific elements to report on, together or separately, whether in the same Package or not For example, you might want to find all elements with test cases, with the intention of reporting on some or possibly all such elements; with the Diagram List or Package Browser, you would identify these elements yourself within the list of all elements in a selected diagram or Package, but with the Model Search you can automatically pick out the elements across a section of the model or across the whole model, as required.
+Option Detail Alternative ways to open the 'Generate Documentation' dialog Use one of these methods: In the Specification Manager, click on the 'Specification - Specify > Element > Documentation > Generate Documentation (RTF/PDF/DOCX)' ribbon option In the Diagram List, Package Browser or Model Search, select one or more items, right-click and select either 'Documentation Generate Documentation for each selected Item' or 'Documentation Generate Documentation for selected Items' Generate report on elements from Package Browser or Model Search When you select to create a report from the Diagram List , Package Browser or Model Search tools, you can generate an element-level report rather than a Package-level report, and you have additional flexibility in selecting:

+• The type of element to report on • The specific elements to report on, together or separately, whether in the same Package or not For example, you might want to find all elements with test cases, with the intention of reporting on some or possibly all such elements; with the Diagram List or Package Browser, you would identify these elements yourself within the list of all elements in a selected diagram or Package, but with the Model Search you can automatically pick out the elements across a section of the model or across the whole model, as required.
 The search filtering could be for specific test cases; however, the results are by element so if there are test cases outside the range in any element that has a filtered test, these elements are listed as well.
 Having generated the list of elements, you can select individual elements, blocks of elements, or all elements from it and then use the context menu to generate one report on all of the selected elements, or a separate report on each element.